Renault ZOE review - Interior, design and technology

 There are plenty of gadgets and gizmos, but some systems are fiddly and quality could be improved

-Inside, the dash is carried over from the Clio, but instead of conventional dials, you get a stylish digital TFT display that shows range and speed, as well as graphics telling you whether the regenerative systems are pumping power back into the battery, or discharging it.
+Inside, the interior borrows heavily from the latest Clio and Captur, making use of soft-touch plastics along the dashboard, but instead of conventional dials, you get a stylish digital TFT display that shows range and speed, as well as graphics telling you whether the regenerative systems are pumping power back into the battery, or discharging it.

 Renault has tried to create a modern, minimalist feel with lots of light-coloured trim.
 Generally, the results are pleasing, but material quality doesn’t feel up to the standard of the Volkswagen e-up!, and we suspect the pastel cabin will be hard to keep clean if you regularly carry children.